Node:A few directives, Next:Macros, Previous:Preprocessor directives, Up:Preprocessor directives

 preprocessor statement and works in the same way with #if

-that the regular C else
+that the regular C else does with the regular if.

 #line constant filename